N-O-D-E-Community/E-D-G-E/README.md

  - Run `npm start`(in the root project directory) once and edit `./run/config.json` with your values
  - Run `npm start` to run the bot

+ Note: You will also need an SMTP service to send e-mails, you can use SendGrid, Mailgun or other similar services.

 ### Rules

  - Make new branches when making changes